dd9jn/rfc4880bis/rfc4880bis.md

 It does not deal with storage and implementation questions.
 It does, however, discuss implementation issues necessary to avoid security flaws.

+This document obsoletes: RFC 4880 (OpenPGP), RFC 5581 (Camellia in OpenPGP) and RFC 6637 (Elliptic Curves in OpenPGP).

 --- middle